AdamsEnterprises/youtube-channel-graphing/README.md

 This script requires the networkX and matplotlib modules, and the google clientapi module for python.

+## Installation

+Download and unzip the repository files.
+From the command line, in the folder you unzipped the files to, type "pip install --upgrade -r requirements.txt". this should install the requirements to your local python distribution.

+If you are having problems with module installation, consider obtaining a distribution of Anaconda Python.
+This will contain pre-installations of some required modules and an improved package manager.

 ## Features

 - Primarily, generate a graph of youtube users and relationships, given the URL for an initial channel.